Shoilee/PM-Sampo/README.md

 Live demo is available at [pmsampo.demo.seco.cs.aalto.fi](https://pmsampo.demo.seco.cs.aalto.fi/en), integrating perspectives for provenance research use-case.

 PM-Sampo reuses the Sampo-UI design philosopy.
 [Sampo-UI](https://sampo-ui.demo.seco.cs.aalto.fi/en/) offers a comprehensive "starting base" of a full stack JavaScript web application.
-Therefore it is not possible to include Sampo-UI as separate component into an existing application.
 The most convenient way to build a new user interface using Sampo-UI is to read the documentation provided below, fork this repository, and start developing from there.
 For more information on SAMPO-UI visit: https://seco.cs.aalto.fi/tools/sampo-ui/

+## Data
+The data service is separated completely from the PM-Sampo demonstrator, following the SAMPO model principles only the external SPARQL endpoint is used to access the data within the portal.
+The SPARQL endpoint used in PM-Sampo is: [http://ldf.fi/pm-sampo/sparql](http://ldf.fi/pm-sampo/sparql)

+The data scheman and data extraction source code is available on: [https://github.com/Shoilee/PM-SampoDataManager](https://github.com/Shoilee/PM-SampoDataManager)

 ## Requirements